 Another one of Europe’s unsung heroes is a little country by the name of Slovenia.
 Despite its size, Slovenia has endless natural beauty at every turn and really packs a lot in for travellers!
 You could spend two weeks trying to see it all, though you will get a great highlights version in just seven days.
 Be sure not to miss the romantic Lake Bled, as well as the quirky capital Ljubljana.

 Everyone who has read this blog for a while will know my love for France runs deep.
-If you are looking for a French escape, now is a great time to look beyond the capital city of Paris and begin exploring more of the French countryside.
+If you are looking for a French escape, now is a great time to look beyond Paris.
+Instead, consider exploring more of the French countryside.
 Provence is without a doubt my favourite region to explore as it is filled with quintessentially French small towns.
 Many of them will remind you of the film Chocolat without even trying!

 Read more: The 10 Best Places in the French Countryside